theaisocietyasu/godfather/README.md

-# Godfather - AI Society Admin Portal
+# Godfather - The AI Society at ASU

 **Godfather** is AI Society's comprehensive GPU pod management platform.
 It provides a beautiful web admin portal and powerful CLI tool for managing RunPod infrastructure, enabling seamless GPU resource allocation and user access control.